Table of Contents

 How to Make Cranberry Pistachio Biscotti

-- Place the dried cranberries in a small bowl and pour just enough boiling water over them to cover.
-Soak until plump and softened, about 10 minutes, then drain thoroughly and pat dry gently with paper towels.
+SOFTEN THE CRANBERRIES: Place the dried cranberries in a small bowl and cover them with boiling water.
+Soak until plump and softened, then drain thoroughly and pat dry gently with paper towels.

-- Once cooled, transfer them to a cutting board and use a serrated knife to cut them diagonally into 1/2 to 3/4-inch-thick slices.
+SLICE THE BISCOTTI: Cool the logs on the baking sheet, then transfer them to a cutting board and use a serrated knife to cut them diagonally into slices.

 How to Store Biscotti